The Mind of Christ in His World: Part 1 (1)

 God revealed in creation

 The wonderful hymn “This is My Father’s World” celebrates the revelation of God that confronts us through the works of creation.
-The rocks and trees, skies and seas, birds, sun, lilies, and even the rustling grass shout the presence, beauty, order, and wisdom of God.
-Ultimately, these all point to the supreme manifestation of the wisdom, power, goodness, and love of God in Jesus Christ.
+The rocks and trees, skies and seas, birds, sun, lilies, and even the rustling grass declare the Presence, beauty, order, and wisdom of God.
+Ultimately, as with all divine revelation and instruction, these all point to the supreme manifestation of the wisdom, power, goodness, and love of God in Jesus Christ.

 These works of creation can speak to us of the mind of our Lord Jesus Christ.
 Because we believe in Him, we have the mind of Christ (1 Cor.
 2.16).
 We long to be renewed in His mind and to grow toward maturity in our thinking.
 While we certainly expect to learn the mind of Christ from the things He has written, we should also expect to learn the mind of Christ from the things He has made.
 We spend some time every day in the Word of God, yet we are continually in His world – our Father’s world – where the mind of Christ and His glory are being revealed on every hand.

 The world and everything in it declare the glory of God; our problem is, though God is speaking – uttering speech, as the psalmist has it (v.
 2) – we don’t know how to listen.
 We haven’t learned the “language” of creation or how to exegete its revelation.
 Because the universe and everything in it are upheld by the Lord Jesus’ Word of power (Heb.
-1.3), we may expect to discover something of His mind in these works, something that can aid us in growing to maturity and being renewed in our minds.
+1.3), we may expect to discover something of His mind in these works, something that can aid us in nurturing a strong soul and growing to maturity in the Lord.

 The book of creation